ZackFra/Salesforce-Moxygen/README.md

 #### public List\<SObject\> query(String queryString)

-- Returns a list of SObjects if this query was registered via "registerQuery",
+- If this query was not registered, queries the database via the mock soql database
-- Throws an exception if this query was registered via "registerFailedQuery",
+- Returns a list of SObjects if this query was registered via "registerQuery"
-- Returns an empty List of SObjects if this query was not registered
+- Throws an exception if this query was registered via "registerFailedQuery"

 #### public List\<SObject\> query(String queryString, System.AccessLevel accessLevel)